Maddog0057/local-code-server-tf/readme.md

 Utilities without a version are updated automatically

-### The server will be available on http://localhost:port where port saved as part of teh server URL in 1Password
+### The server will be available on http://localhost:port where port saved as part of the server URL in 1Password

 ## Installation